olegsych/UtcClock/README.md

 ```

 `IClock<UtcDateTime>` allows you to obtain the current date and time as `UtcDateTime`.
+`UtcDateTime` is a strongly-typed wrapper of `DateTime` with `DateTimeKind.Utc`.
+It can be implicitly converted to `DateTime` or `DateTimeOffset` and implements
+similar properties, methods and operators.
 ```C#
 public override string ToString() {
     UtcDateTime now = clock.Now;